model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

 This gives us an idea!
 What if we could keep track of the original vector for `KIND_VEC` too?
-The use of program state that is just for verification is called [*ghost state*](http://whiley.org/2014/06/20/understanding-ghost-variables-in-software-verification/).
+The use of program state that is just for verification is known as *ghost state*, originally called [auxiliary variables](https://dl.acm.org/doi/pdf/10.1145/360051.360224).
 You can think of it as metadata only for the purposes of Kani that can be ignored by compilation (and hence has no runtime cost).
 Here's what we need: